-Finally, the recommendation urges the designation of an entity to serve as a governmentwide resource to address certain issues of common concern among agency ombuds that transcend organizational boundaries.
+Finally, the recommendation urges the creation of an entity within the Executive Branch to serve as a government-wide resource to address certain issues of common concern among agency ombuds that transcend organizational boundaries.
+Such an office, perhaps modeled on the Council of the Inspectors General on Integrity and Efficiency (CIGIE), could develop, over time, a credible professional system for credentialing federal ombuds programs.